reidmorrison/semantic_logger/README.md

 * Tagged logging is critical for any high traffic site so that one can narrow down log entries for a single call that is mixed in with log entries from hundreds of other log entries

-High Performance

-* Logging is performed in a separate thread so as not to impact performance of running code

-Customizable

-* Custom formatting by destination
-* Easy to "roll your own" destination (Appender).
-  For example to log to Hadoop, Redis, etc..

 Payload support